Dev-3bdulrahman/premium-installer-manager/README.md

-# Installer Manager
+# Premium Installer Manager

-installer manager is a Laravel package designed for installation and configuration.
+premium installer manager is a Laravel package for installation and configuration of 3bdulrahman premium projects and plugins.
 This package provides essential tools to help you set up and configure Laravel applications with ease.

 ## Features